On the Security & Privacy in Federated Learning: Threat model

 \subsection{Adversarial Actors}

 Two actors participate in the FL process, the clients and the aggregator.
 Under adversarial settings, a third one, an outsider as an external actor, has to be considered.
 The trust level for the FL environment is directly affected by the trust levels of the actors.
-Depending on whether the adversarial actors are part of the network or outsiders, they are classified as an insider or outsider.
+Whether the adversarial actors are part of the network or outsiders, they are classified as insiders or outsiders.
 An insider is an actor that actively participates in the FL process.
 The aggregator and the clients belong to this group.
 The client has access to the model, its weights, the learning procedure, the dataset, and the communications.
-Likewise, the aggregator has access to each client model, their weights, the communications, and the aggregation algorithm.
+Likewise, the aggregator has access to each client model's weights, the communications, and the aggregation algorithm.
 Usually, insiders are categorized as \textit{honest-but-curious} and interact passively with the capabilities mentioned above.
-As an outsider, a third party has a lower level of knowledge.
-Depending on its capabilities, an outsider may have access to the communications and query the model.
+The outsider has a low level of knowledge which depending on its capabilities, can access the communications or query the model at the test phase.